stomlvforever/dlpl/README.md

+## 🧠 Intriduction

-## 🧠While both papers aim to accelerate the IC design process by predicting parasitic effects before layout, they differ in scope and methodology.
+While both papers aim to accelerate the IC design process by predicting parasitic effects before layout, they differ in scope and methodology.
 Official implementation of the following papers:

 - **Deep-Learning-Based Pre-Layout Parasitic Capacitance Prediction on SRAM Designs**